 Yep, you can bring fish on board, and of course, they’ll need water to stay alive (and more than 3.4 ounces, at that).
 The fish and water just need to be in a clear plastic container.
 Check with your airline about live lobsters, though.
 Most airlines will allow you to bring them on, but others, like Southwest, require you to check them.

 Exotic animals, on the other hand, are a whole other story and are usually never allowed on a plane—though that hasn’t kept people from trying.
-Here are the craziest things passengers have done to cheat the system.

 Another pandemic-era change, this TSA liquid limit exemption is a given by now.
 Hand sanitizer up to 12 ounces can now go in your carry-on luggage.
 That said, your hand sanitizer (regardless of size) will need to be screened separately and likely swabbed.